Picture of mailbox

 Champalimaud centre

-Through the huge oval-shaped windows you can see a forested area within the building (with its own water features) that is used as part of the healing regime - go here and here if you would like to see more of the Centre
+Through the huge oval-shaped windows you can see a forested area within the building (with its own water features) that is used as part of the healing regime.

 Champalimaud centre